 This funding provided by the NHMRC will enable us to investigate a potential cause of Alzheimer’s disease that has not been investigated before and may open up the possibility of a novel therapy option for the prevention and treatment of this disabling condition.

 “It will enable me to build my team looking at neurovascular function in not only Alzheimer’s disease, but a range of neurological disorders, and will provide the important first steps at looking at the contribution of the vascular system to Alzheimer’s disease and other dementias.”

 Interested in becoming a research student?
 Apply now.

 About Dr Brad Sutherland

-Dr Brad Sutherland is a Senior Research Fellow in the School of Medicine in the Faculty of Health.
+Dr Brad Sutherland is a Senior Research Fellow in the School of Medicine in the College of Health and Medicine.
 His main research interests are in understanding how blood flow is regulated in the brain, identifying mechanisms of brain injury following stroke, and discovering novel therapeutic targets.
 He also teaches Pharmacology and Neuroscience into a number of units as part of the BPharm and BMedRes degrees.View Dr Brad Sutherland's full researcher profile